-In casual American English, "Hope for the moment when the snow goes" sounds like "HOHP fer dhuh MOH-muhnt wehn dhuh SNOH GOHZ".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "Hope for the moment when the snow goes" as "HOHP fer dhuh MOH-muhnt wehn dhuh SNOH GOHZ" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+It lands on hope, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.